JakeDern/otel-arrow/docs/otap_basics.md

 for our dictionary keys.

 At some point we'll have too many users and experience dictionary overflow.
-Then current Schema can no longer be used.
+Then the current Schema can no longer be used.
 When that happens we need to pick a new Schema, e.g swap the dictionary to use 32-bit integer keys, and signal that to the server.